 What do I need to bring to my initial consultation?

-We suggest that you bring the documents listed below to the initial consultation.
+We suggest that you bring the documents listed below to the initial consultation with one of our Atlanta divorce attorneys.
 With your permission, we can make extra copies of these documents at the initial consultation.
 Do not worry if you are unable to gather these documents prior to the meeting.
 You can always send copies to us at a later date.
 Remember, you should always keep the originals in a safe place and bring them to court if a hearing is needed.

 - Tax returns: State & Federal Returns for as many years as you have including Personal, Corporate, Partnerships/Joint Ventures, Estimated Tax and Intangible Property

 - And any other evidence of income for you and/or your spouse Such as employment contracts and any other documents showing evidence of wages, salaries, bonuses, commissions, expense accounts and any other benefits even if not used, as long as they are available through employment.
 Also bring any documentation of anticipated raises or bonuses.

 - Copies of any stock certificates or bonds.

 - Copies of recent statements for stock accounts and/or retirement/pension plans (such as IRA and 401-K accounts).

 - Copies of any notes you have signed or co-signed to any individuals, savings and loans, banks, credit companies, or other lending institutions.